Hawaii is an amazing place. The surf, the beaches, the Ukulele! Even better than that though is the Koa tree.

 The highly figured Koa top is reinforced using PRS hybrid “X”/Classical bracing – as used on PRS Custom Shop acoustic – to provide support and enhanced resonance for peerless projection.
 Elegant playability is the order of the day across the mahogany neck, whilst the luxurious tactile feel of the ebony fingerboard is the stuff of dreams.

 Whether you’re laying down tracks in the studio, wowing audiences on the stage, or simply kicking back and jamming to your favourite songs, the AE270E should be in your hands.

 Taylor K24CE Electro-Acoustic

-We can’t write about the jewel in Hawaii’s crown without mentioning at least one Ukelele:
+Finally, we can’t write about the jewel in Hawaii’s crown without mentioning at least one Ukulele:

 If you’re after an instrument with a unique look that plays beautifully, you can’t go too far wrong with Koa!
-If we’ve whet your appetite and you want to see more, check out our full range here
+If you want to see more, check out our full range here.